Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/README.md

 ## Overview

-This repository provides SQL script and a stored procedure designed to monitor and optimize SQL Server performance.
-These tools offer insights into various aspects of SQL Server health, including database status, server metrics, backup information, job status, and more.
+This repository equips you with an SQL script and a stored procedure to keep your SQL Server running smoothly.
+These tools provide valuable insights into various aspects of your server's health, including database status, performance metrics, backup information, job status, and more.

 ## Contents